microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
-    - `[PrincipalLink <String>]`: Link to the principal object.
-For example: https://graph.microsoft.com/v1.0/users/a6c7aecb-cbfd-4763-87ef-e91b4bd509d9.
+    - `[PrincipalLink <String>]`: A link to the principal object.
+For example, https://graph.microsoft.com/v1.0/users/a6c7aecb-cbfd-4763-87ef-e91b4bd509d9.
 Read-only.
     - `[Recommendation <String>]`: A system-generated recommendation for the approval decision based off last interactive sign-in to tenant.
 Recommend approve if sign-in is within thirty days of start of review.
 Recommend deny if sign-in is greater than thirty days of start of review.
 Recommendation not available otherwise.
 Possible values: Approve, Deny, or NoInfoAvailable.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
     - `[Resource <IMicrosoftGraphAccessReviewInstanceDecisionItemResource>]`: accessReviewInstanceDecisionItemResource
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: Display name of the resource
-      - `[Id <String>]`: Resource ID
+      - `[Id <String>]`: Identifier of the resource
       - `[Type <String>]`: Type of resource.
 Types include: Group, ServicePrincipal, DirectoryRole, AzureRole, AccessPackageAssignmentPolicy.
     - `[ResourceLink <String>]`: A link to the resource.
 For example, https://graph.microsoft.com/v1.0/servicePrincipals/c86300f3-8695-4320-9f6e-32a2555f5ff8.
 Supports $select.
 Read-only.
     - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[ReviewedDateTime <DateTime?>]`: The timestamp when the review decision occurred.
 Supports $select.
 Read-only.
-  - `[EndDateTime <DateTime?>]`: DateTime when review stage is scheduled to end.
-The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+  - `[EndDateTime <DateTime?>]`: The date and time in ISO 8601 format and UTC time when the review stage is scheduled to end.
 This property is the cumulative total of the durationInDays for all stages.
 Read-only.
-  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
     - `[Query <String>]`: The query specifying who will be the reviewer.
-See table for examples.
     - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
     - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.
-  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
+  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who the reviewers are.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
-  - `[StartDateTime <DateTime?>]`: DateTime when review stage is scheduled to start.
-May be in the future.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+  - `[StartDateTime <DateTime?>]`: The date and time in ISO 8601 format and UTC time when the review stage is scheduled to start.
 Read-only.
   - `[Status <String>]`: Specifies the status of an accessReviewStage.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $orderby, and $filter (eq only).
 Read-only.

-DECISIONS <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
+DECISIONS <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
   - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.